-In certain situations, members of CDPHP® Choice Rx (HMO) may be eligible to end their membership at other times of the year.
+In certain situations, members of CDPHP® Choice (HMO) may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.

-You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

-- Usually, when you have moved.

-- If you have Medicaid.
+- You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - o Usually, when you have moved. - o If you have Medicaid. - o If we violate our contract with you. - If you get care in an institution, such as a nursing home or long-term care (LTC) hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE).

-- If you are eligible for "Extra Help" with paying for your Medicare prescriptions.

-- If we violate our contract with you.

-- If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.